aptech/docs/docs/CR-polymult.rst

 ::

-   //Using the pipe operator for vertical concatenation c1 = 5|0|6|3;
+   // Using the pipe operator for vertical concatenation c1 = 5|0|6|3;

      or

-   //Using an array assignment
+   // Using an array assignment
    c1 = { 5, 0, 6, 3 };

 (Note that zeros must be explicitly given if there are powers of *x* missing.)